 24. Is it usual for a licensor of IP rights to require a licensee to take out insurance in an amount adequate to cover its liabilities under the licence?
-If yes, comment on whether the following clauses reflect standard practice in your jurisdiction and, if not, set out below any necessary amendments so that they do:
+If yes, comment on whether the clauses below reflect standard practice in your jurisdiction and, if not, set out any necessary amendments so that they do.

-It is usual for licensors of IP rights to require licensees to take out insurance to cover its liabilities under the license.
+It is usual for licensors of IP rights to require licensees to take out insurance to cover its liabilities under the licence.
+No amendments are necessary to the following clauses:

-• Standard document, Trade mark licence: Cross-border: clause 10.6.

-• Standard document, Copyright licence: Cross-border: clause 9.5.

-• Standard document, Patents and know-how licence: Cross-border: clause 12.5.

-Standard document, Industrial design right licence: Cross-border: clause 5.4.
+- Standard document, Trade mark licence: Cross-border: clause 10.6. - Standard document, Copyright licence: Cross-border: clause 9.5. - Standard document, Patents and know-how licence: Cross-border: clause 12.5. - Standard document, Industrial design right licence: Cross-border: clause 5.4.